KILTprotocol/sdk-js/docs/getting-started.md

 }
 ```

-Then, after verifying the validity of the claims in the request for attestation, the attester builds an attestation.
+Then, after the attester verifies the validity of the claims in the request for attestation, it builds an attestation.

 ```typescript
 const attestation = Kilt.Attestation.fromRequestAndDid(